Magnus-Hansen/wasmSoundLevel/README.md

-For wasm:
+-- For wasm

-Compile Rust into WebAssembly:
+First compile:

 wasm-pack build --target web

-Start a local server:
+Then start a local server:

 npx serve